adratwa/Time_Series_Forecasting/README.md

 The results of this project have important implications for combating global warming and raising awareness about the need to reduce greenhouse gas emissions.

-## Usage

-To replicate this project, the dataset used is available in the data folder.
-The R code used for analysis and forecasting is provided in the code folder.
-Running the R code will generate plots and models for analysis and forecasting.

-Dependencies
+## Dependencies

 The project was developed using R programming language and requires the following packages:

-forecast
+- forecast
-ggplot2
+- ggplot2
-TSA
+- TSA
-astsa
+- astsa
-xts
+- xts
-zoo
+- zoo
-Quandl
+- Quandl
-tseries
+- tseries

 ## Authors